-The presence or absence of various fish species among the sample sections in Silver Bow Creek provides insight into the tolerance of each species to changes in water quality along the longitudinal gradient of the stream.
-Because of their sensitivity to poor water quality, trout are a good species to examine for distributional changes over time.
+The presence or absence of various fish species among the sample sections in Silver Bow Creek provides insight into changes in water quality along the longitudinal gradient of the stream.
+Because of their sensitivity to poor water quality, trout are good to examine for distributional changes over time.
 Brook trout are common in upper Silver Bow Creek at Father Sheehan Park as well as in German Gulch and Browns Gulch.
-Fish in each of these areas clearly have access to downstream reaches of Silver Bow Creek that provide similar physical habitat types.
-However, prior to 2007, no brook trout were ever captured during fall sampling in sections downstream of Father Sheehan Park (e.g. Lower Area One, Rocker, and Ramsay), except for one individual captured below the confluence of German Gulch in 2006.
-It can be reasonably assumed that water quality deterioration downstream of Father Sheehan Park is the primary reason for the absence or rarity of brook trout in downstream reaches of Silver Bow Creek.
+Fish in each of these areas have access to downstream reaches of Silver Bow Creek that provide relatively similar physical habitat types.
+However, prior to 2007, no brook trout were captured during fall sampling in sections downstream of Father Sheehan Park (e.g. Lower Area One, Rocker, and Ramsay), except for one individual captured below the confluence of German Gulch in 2006.
+It can be reasonably assumed that water quality deterioration downstream of Father Sheehan Park was the primary reason for the absence or rarity of trout in downstream reaches of Silver Bow Creek.
 In fall 2007, brook trout were found in two reaches where they had previously not been documented.
 Three brook trout were captured at the Lower Area One Section, and one brook trout was captured at the Ramsay section.
-However in 2008 and 2009, brook trout remained absent or rare in the Lower Area One Section, and numbers continued to be very low at Ramsay and below German Gulch.
-One point of interest however, is the appearance of westslope cutthroat trout in the Ramsay Section in 2008.
+Since 2007, brook trout have been documented in at least one or more sampling years at all of the current sampling sections except Rocker.
+While this is an improvement over the past, fish density downstream of Butte still continues to be low.

+In addition to brook trout, westslope cutthroat trout are also beginning to be detected with relative frequency in Silver Bow Creek.
 Westslope cutthroat trout are most common in German Gulch, but also occur in relatively low densities in upper Browns Gulch as well as upper Blacktail Creek.
-Prior to 2008 however, westslope cutthroat trout had only been observed in Silver Bow Creek just downstream of German Gulch.
+Prior to 2008, westslope cutthroat trout had only been observed in Silver Bow Creek just downstream of German Gulch.
 And, the first fall presence of the species in this area was not described until 2007.
-In 2009, westslope cutthroat trout continued to be present in the Ramsay section, and a single individual was also captured in the Lower Area One Section.
-While the presence of trout at several of these sections during recent sampling is an improvement over past years, the rarity of these sensitive species, and their continued absence from the Rocker Section, still suggests water quality remains a concern downstream of Butte.
-Continued monitoring of these sections will help provide needed clarification.
+In 2008, one of the most interesting findings of the fall monitoring was the appearance of westslope cutthroat trout in the Ramsay Section.
+While it was only two individuals, both were relatively large in size.
+In 2009, westslope cutthroat trout continued to be present in the Ramsay section (4 individuals were collected), and a single individual was also captured in the Lower Area One Section.
+In 2010, westslope cutthroat trout were present in all but the two upper-most sample sites (Father Sheehan, where westslope cutthroat trout have never been documented, and Lower Area One, where a single individual was captured in 2009).
+The most surprising finding of the fall sampling in 2010 was the presence of westslope cutthroat trout in the Rocker Section.
+While trout density was still extremely low at this site, the presence of any trout at all was a first in this section since sampling was initiated in 2002.